Debt Ratios for Home Lending

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring loans.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other recurring debts are paid.

-Usually, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Typically, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

 Some example data:

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing